-3.3.7 The policy seeks to protect listed buildings even where they are not in a Conservation Area.
+3.3.6 The policy seeks to protect listed buildings even where they are not in a Conservation Area.

-Policy EN8: Local listing of buildings and other structures
+Policy EN7: Locally important historic buildings and other structures

-Locally listed buildings listed in Schedule 3 and identified on Map 13 or otherwise identified by RDC and other key buildings or structures which are of significant local architectural and historic interest and contribute to the Parish's distinctiveness will be conserved in a manner appropriate to their significance Development proposals will be expected to retain and enhance the local distinctiveness of locally listed buildings and structures and their setting.
-The Salehurst and Robertsbridge Character Assessment and historic environment study (see evidence base) will be used as a reference to assess the impact of the proposals.
+Buildings listed in Schedule 3 and identified on Map 13 or otherwise identified by RDC as non-designated heritage assets together with other key buildings, or structures which are of significant local architectural and historic interest and contribute to the Parish's distinctiveness will be conserved in a manner appropriate to their significance.
+Development proposals will be expected to retain and enhance the local distinctiveness of such buildings and structures and their setting.
+The Robertsbridge and Northbridge Street Conservation Area Appraisal and the Salehurst and Robertsbridge Character Appraisal and historic environment study (see evidence base) will be used as a reference to assess the impact of the proposals.